 Illinois State Museum Mission Statement

-MISSION The Illinois State Museum promotes discovery, lifelong learning, and stewardship of the natural and cultural heritage of Illinois.
+The Illinois State Museum inspires discovery and caring about Illinois' cultural and natural resources and heritage.
 The Museum integrates its original research and diverse collections to advance knowledge and create thought-provoking exhibitions and educational programs and resources.
 These offerings engage people of all ages in their own discovery and lifelong learning about the natural and cultural heritage of Illinois and its place within the world.
 The Museum promotes stewardship of this heritage to improve quality of life and ensure a sustainable future.

 The Illinois State Museum aspires to be a widely valued institution that enriches people's lives through discovery and learning about the natural and cultural heritage of Illinois and the world.
 The Museum practices the highest professional standards in its work and improves its offerings through innovative approaches to research, collections, exhibitions, and educational offerings.
 It is dedicated to helping people become aware and respectful of their natural and cultural heritage to guide relationships with natural and cultural resources for sustainability and best quality of life.